Dre Campbell Farm

-Downy mildew is a disease that affects many different types of plants.
+Downy mildew is a disease that affects a wide range of plant species.

 It can spread quickly under the right conditions.
 And if left unchecked, it can ruin an entire crop.